 Your doctor has ordered neuropsychological testing for you.
 This testing studies how your brain works and helps us learn the cause of your symptoms to help plan the best treatment for you.

 People have this test for many reasons.
 Sometimes people have had a head injury or a health condition that affects how their brain works.
 Other times, people begin to have problems they hadn’t noticed before and are concerned about why they are having them.

 You will be given many different tests.
 Some of the tests use a paper and pencil.
-Other tests use the computer or by talking with the person you work with.
+Other tests use the computer or are done by talking with the person working with you.
 The tests measure:

 How you process information

 How you manage stress